 To be classified as a second-degree student, you must be seeking a second undergraduate degree different from your first degree, pursuing teacher certification, or undergoing preparatory work for a graduate program at MSUM.

-Students seeking a second major or minor are not eligible for federal aid, but may apply for SELF and private educational loans.
+Students seeking a second major or minor are not eligible for federal aid, but may apply for SELF or through other private loan programs.

 Degree Certification Form